-After World War II, both German states established their own relations again in the Arab World.
-The east German Democratic Republic did so independently of the west German Federal Republic of Germany.
+After World War II, when Germany was divided, both German states established their own relations again in the Arab World.
+The Eastern German Democratic Republic did so independently of the Western German Federal Republic of Germany.
 The latter's diplomatic relations declined shortly in 1956, when West Germany officially established diplomatic relations with Israel.
 Diplomatic relations to the Arab World were re-established in 1962, however.